cda-tum/mqt-qcec/README.md

 ### System requirements

-Building (and running) is continuously tested under Linux (Ubuntu 20.04) using gcc-9.3 and clang-11, MacOS (Catalina 10.15) using AppleClang and gcc-10, and Windows using Microsoft Visual Studio 2017.
+Building (and running) is continuously tested under Linux, MacOS, and Windows using the [latest available system versions for GitHub Actions](https://github.com/actions/virtual-environments).
 However, the implementation should be compatible with any current C++ compiler supporting C++14 and a minimum CMake version of 3.10.

 ### Configure, Build, and Install